saniaki/active_learning/README.md

 <br>
 <br>

-For stochastic modelling of the processing, the proposed bootstrap filtering model is sued: <br>
+For stochastic modelling of the processing, the proposed bootstrap filtering model is used: <br>
 https://github.com/saniaki/stochastic_modelling

 The solver for generating data is a FEM model on thermochemical heat processing: \